-Writing is the only career where you hear no thanks more often than a hooker with visible cold sores.
-Thats a joke, some men will screw anything, cold sores be damned.
-The intention of the quote was motivation for every time I heard no from an editor, every time I slammed into writers block with my face or any other occasion when my profession punched me around.
+Writing is the only career where you hear “no thanks” more often than a hooker with visible cold sores.
+That’s a joke, some men will screw anything, cold sores be damned.
+The intention of the quote was a motivation for every time I heard no from an editor, every time I slammed into writer’s block with my face or any other occasion when my profession punched me around.

 The words of General Patton would inspire a man who could never serve in the military because of a rare disorder that causes him to cry in pressure situations and Swiffer commercials.
 Oh my crap, she finished all her housework and can now read a book!
 Celebrate sister!

-I finally accepted all this as fact and started making the tough calls like a father should.
+I finally accepted all this as fact and started making the tough calls as a father should.

 How the hell am I supposed to hold my nose and cover my eyes at the same time?